 The first set of reforms announced last month have boosted the rupee, which partly recovered from a sharp drop in value this year, but the RBI says more action is needed to save the budget and reduce inflation.

 "The diesel price hike barely scratched the surface.
-The more important signal will be to act on the Kelkar committee recommendations and have a fiscal roadmap," said A Prasanna, chief economist at ICICI Securities Primary Dealership.
+The more important signal will be to act on the Kelkar committee recommendations and have a fiscal roadmap," A Prasanna, chief economist at ICICI Securities Primary Dealership told a news agency.